OWASP/www-project-proactive-controls/docs/introduction/contributing.md

 Please don’t hesitate to contact the OWASP Proactive Control project with your questions, comments, and ideas, either publicly by adding issues or providing commits on [our github page](https://github.com/OWASP/www-project-proactive-controls).

+You find the source code of the current version of the OWASP Top 10 Proactive Controls in the `docs/` directory within the git repository.

 When you check [our open issues on github](https://github.com/OWASP/www-project-proactive-controls/issues), you can see that some issues are tagged with `help wanted` or `good first issue`.
 Choose these if you want to help out the project!

 ## How to test the OWASP Proactive Control website locally?